Towards a Global Consensus Against Corruption

 Corruption has long been identified as a governance challenge, yet it took states until the 1990s to adopt binding agreements combating it.
 While the rapid spread of anti-corruption treaties appears to mark a global consensus, a closer look reveals that not all regional and international organizations move on similar trajectories.
-This book seeks to establish which factors explain similarities and differences between international anti-corruption agreements.
+This book seeks to explain similarities and differences between international anti-corruption agreements.

-3 The argument: Diffusion processes and signaling motives
+1. The argument: Diffusion and signalling motives